 Racism & Bias

-The Racism and Bias Initiative is driven by a change management methodology that guides how we engage, prepare, equip, and support individuals and ISMMS to successfully adopt transformational change towards our future state of providing healthcare and education that is free of racism and bias.
+The Racism and Bias Initiative is driven by a change management approach that uncompromisingly values a diverse workforce providing bias-free health professions education and health care service delivery.
+Since the Initiative’s launch, we have undertaken several activities and endeavors in several areas including Curricular Affairs, Student Affairs, Admissions, and Enrollment Services, to name a few.
 With a commitment to make the work of this Initiative transparent and accessible, we have created this page to chronicle our efforts to date and the products and resources generated from our work thus far.